-Specialist psychiatrist training is typically completed in the public sector dealing with complex and acute cases of mental health.
+Specialist psychiatrist training is typically completed in the public sector dealing with wide range mental health issues including complex and acute cases of mental health.

-To become a child and adolescent psychiatrist, they must complete at least two years of accredited specialised training in psychiatric work with children and adolescents.
+Additionally to become a Child and Adolescent Psychiatrist, they must complete at least two years of RANZCP accredited specialist training in psychiatric work with children and adolescents.

 Get a Referral from your GP